timbru31/UnlimitedLava/README.txt

 # For help please refer to this topic: http://bit.ly/n1Wex2 or http://bit.ly/pCj7v3
 configuration:
+  # Should permissions be enabled or not?
   permissions: true
+  # Should a message displayed, if a player without the permission picks up lava?
   messages: true
+  # Enabled the custom furnace, configure the output of a lava bucket below
   furnace: true
+  # At which height (block - not line of sight!) is the lava unlimited
   height: 60
 sources:
+  # Different sources -> See the schematics below
   three: true
   two: true
   other: false